mia-platform/documentation/docs/development_suite/overview-dev-suite.md

 ![Mia-Platform Console Overview](img/Mia-Platform-infographic-overview.png)

-With this **[15 minutes demo](https://mia-platform.eu/library/console-demo-video/)**, you'll gain a thorough understanding of what you can achieve with Mia-Platform Console.

 ## Why Mia-Platform Console is important

 Mia-Platform Console manages the entire software lifecycle seamlessly and unify your IT department under one integrated platform.
 Simplify cloud-native development while maintaining complete governance and control over your processes.